• Skip to primary navigation

 • Preheat your oven to 425 degrees F and line a baking sheet with foil.

-• Add in the frozen green beans, and then toss together until well coated.
+• Add in the frozen green beans.
+Toss together until well coated.

 • Serve warm.